claymfischer/ontogeny/README.md

 They are bash shell scripts cobbled together while learning how to work with biological data on UNIX/Linux servers (data wrangling).

 They follow [kent](https://github.com/ucscGenomeBrowser/kent) command conventions.
 This means executing the command with no arguments will show usage/help.
-Many also follow UNIX conventions with the `-h` or `--help` flags.
+Most also follow UNIX/Linux conventions by showing usage when run with the `-h` or `--help` flags.

 ---